Guanc27/RnR2025/README.md

       - Average of the two principal curvatures.
       - Example: Pre-div (0.2), post-div (0).
   - To test smoothness, consider other metrics such as normal variation.
-  - Subdivision either interpolation (includes original control pts like butterfly) or approximating (doesn't includ)
+  - Subdivision either interpolation (includes original control pts like butterfly) or approximating (doesn't include the original points)

+  # Project PAIN Points

+- **C/C++ Challenges:**
+  - Attempted using C/C++ initially, but had problems with dependencies (whether to use MingGW 64, MSVC for Microsoft VS, etc.)

+- **Python/Conda Issues:**
+  - Switched to conda instead but after updating Python to 3.10 for thingi10k, ran into further dependency problems with VTK/vedo.
+  - Encountered igl import errors and conflicts.
+  - **Butterfly Subdivision:**
+    - Issues with matching new vertex indices with those of new edges.
+    - Laptop can't handle more than 7 iterations.

 ## References